 Plastics were developed in the early 20th century and were environmentally important, replacing ivory, tortoiseshell, horn and other plant and animal products.
 By the 1960s plastic had gone from being used in durable items to widespread use including disposable plastic packaging.
 Every piece of plastic ever produced still remains somewhere in the earth today which can have harmful effects to both our environment and health.

-A few staggering statistics about plastic:
+A few staggering stats:

-- We now use a million plastic bags a minute globally.
+- Globally, we now use 1,000,000 plastic bags a minute.

 - Some sources estimate that 500 million plastic straws are used daily.

 - Every day an estimated 2.25 billion takeaway coffee cups are consumed.

 - Plastic now makes up 75-90% of marine pollution.

 - In Aust the CSIRO three year marine survey found the density of plastic ranges from 1000-40,000 pieces of plastic per sq km.

 - Plastic can act as a sponge for other toxins in the ocean to cling to, when ingested by sea creatures the toxins then "biomagnify" up the food chain.

 - In some patches of the ocean the plastic to plankton ratio is up to 46:1

 - We currently recover only 5-10% of the plastics we produce.